Private Client

 • 1 hour per beneficiary

-• 4 hours for preparation of form IHT 400 and supplements
+• 4 hours for preparation of IHT Return and supplements (if applicable)

 • 3 hours for handling the Inheritance Tax liability (if applicable)